smitoi/3DMP/final project - water drop mechanism/README.md

 #### Explanations:
 * For checkpoint 2 I tried to model it only using the canvases that I made in homework 6.
 While trying to add joints I figured out that I should start over and measure the objects before I create them.
 Even with measurements in Fusion, and some calculations made on paper, I had some problems with the circles (fixed them quickly using some tricks with the sketches).
 * There is a slight difference in height between some of the objects in the .f3d project.
 That's because Fusion and I had some troubles with the Contact Sets, and I had to make them smaller.
 It doesn't affect the mechanism.
-* The naming convention, because I worked with mirrored object was to make them 1/n, with n being the number of objects in the scene.
+* The naming convention, because I worked with mirrored object was to make them 'm 1/n', with n being the number of objects of type m in the scene.

 ---
 ### Resources used: